rubo77/Lalumo/dev/plan.md

 - Note highlighting on correct note hit is now implemented; confirm behavior.
 - Root cause: `showFeedback` was used as both a variable and a function.
 User resolved by renaming the function.
 Feedback and highlighting now work as intended.
 - New requirements: The same melody should persist until it is perfectly replayed; show a rainbow effect (as in 1_2) when the melody is mastered.
 Both are now implemented.
+- Shared Playwright test utility (`test-utils.js`) created to handle username modal/setup logic for all tests
+- All Playwright tests now refactored to use shared helper; others should follow
+- There are currently many errors when starting the app; these must be investigated and resolved before further feature/test work continues
+- The dev server port conflict has been resolved and the app is running; next, check for and diagnose any further startup errors or warnings in the running application.
+- When running the first Playwright test, abort immediately if any error or JavaScript console error is detected; prioritize direct observation of browser console errors during test execution (per user instruction).
+- First Playwright test (High or Low) aborted due to:
+  - Alpine Expression Errors: `highOrLowProgress` and `correctAnswersCount` are not defined in the template expressions
+  - Playwright strict mode error: locator('button:has-text("Generate")') matches multiple elements in username modal, causing test-utils.js to throw
+- Playwright username modal strict mode error is now fixed (test-utils.js updated to select the primary button by class)
+- Focus is now on restoring or adapting the missing progress variable(s) for High or Low, and updating the template to use the correct variable(s) so Alpine Expression Errors are resolved.
+- Next step: Reintroduce or adapt the progress variable for High or Low and update the template accordingly before continuing with further tests or development.
 - Next requirements:
   - Slower advancement: 10x with 3 notes, then 10x with 4, etc. (now implemented)
   - Progress should be saved in preferences and exported in the string